 About eight out of 10 people with a spinal injury are men, and about 56 percent of all injuries occur to people between the ages of 16 and 30.

-That makes choosing the right spinal cord injury attorney so critical.
+That makes choosing the right spinal injury lawyer so critical.

-If you or a loved one has suffered paralysis, is a quadriplegic or paraplegic, or has another serious spinal cord injury and needs a spine injury attorney, Philadelphia’s top personal injury attorneys can help.
-Please contact us today to arrange a free consultation with a spinal injury lawyer in Philadelphia.
+If you or a loved one has suffered paralysis, is a quadriplegic or paraplegic, or has another serious spinal cord injury, our Philadelphia spinal cord injury attorneys can help.
+Please contact us today to arrange a free consultation to discuss how you should proceed with your spinal cord injury case.